zix99/sshsysmon/readme.md

         summarize: false # Optional, use if you don't want a monitor to show up in the summary
 ```

 You can often use YAML's inheritance to simplify your config for more than 1 server.
+Each config section also
+has a corresponding `+` version to add more in addition to something merged in.  eg. `monitors+`.

 All servers are iterated through, and queried for given inspector types.
 The resulting `metrics` are compared to